-On a cold winter evening, there is nothing better than curling up in front of the fireplace with a warm cup of tea, except, with a cup of hot Mulled Wine!
+On a cold winter evening, there is nothing better than curling up in front of the fireplace with a warm cup of Mulled Wine!

-I discovered Gluhwein (or mulled wine as call it in the US), when my husband and I used to hang out with his German colleagues in graduate school (#FunTimes).
+I discovered Gluhwein, or Mulled Wine, as its called in the US), when my husband and I used to hang out with his German colleagues in graduate school (#FunTimes).
 It is a very traditional drink in the winters in Germany, particularly around Christmas.

 Smart Tip: I pierce the cloves into the orange peels, so that its easy to pick them out later.
 Instead, you can use a spice cloth/cheese cloth to keep the cloves & star anise together and easily fish them out before serving.